about us

 Dr. McGehee and his wife had one son and two daughters.
 His son became a doctor and practiced at the Lake Village Clinic.
 His two daughters married doctors, one of whom being John H. Burge, who received his medical degree from the University Of Arkansas School Of Medicine in 1926.
 In December of 1942 Burge became a Fellow in the American College of Surgeons and was active in both community and state, having served as Commissioner of the Arkansas Game and Fish Commission.
 His professional service included holding leadership positions on several medical and surgical societies.

 Dr. Burge and his wife had a son, John “Jack” Pelham Burge, who also became a doctor.
 Dr. J. P. Burge received his medical degree from the University of Arkansas in 1961.
 He completed a Surgical Residency in 1966 at Alton Ochsner Medical Foundation in New Orleans, La.
 Following in his father’s footsteps he also is active in his community serving on the Board of Directors of the Southeast Arkansas Levee District and The Bank of Lake Village.
 He has served as President of the American College of Surgeons Arkansas Chapter and President of the Arkansas Medical Society.
-To this day, he still practices at the Lake Village Clinic and at Chicot Memorial Medical Center.
+Dr. Burge retired from active practice at Lake Village Clinic in December 2023 but is still actively seeing patients at Southeast AR Rehab Hospital.

 Through the years several doctors have joined Dr. J.P.
 Burge to practice medicine.
 Doctors Jim Wright, Jo Anne Gregory, and John Parks are presently practicing at the clinic.
 They are joined by Mary Margaret Minsky, PA-C, Chris Johnson, APRN, Nina Deal FNP-C.